corda/corda/docs/source/api-persistence.rst

 Persisting Hierarchical Data
 ----------------------------

+You may wish to persist hierarchical relationships within states using multiple database tables

-States may represent data with hierarchical relationships, which must be persisted.
-To persist hierarchical data, multiple ``PersistentState`` subclasses may be implemented.
+You may wish to persist hierarchical relationships within state data using multiple database tables.
+In order to facillitate this, multiple ``PersistentState`` subclasses may be implemented.
 The relationship between these classes is defined using JPA annotations.
-It is important to note that the ``MappedSchema`` constructor requires a list of
+It is important to note that the ``MappedSchema`` constructor requires a list of *all* of these subclasses.
-*all* subclasses.

 An example Schema implementing hierarchical relationships with JPA annotations has been implemented below.